dipshekhor/2ndOOP_project_for-lab/README.md

 # 2ndOOP_project_for-lab
-It is basically a program  to renting a truck from a application simillar to Tracklaagbe app.
+It is basically a program  to rent a truck from a application simillar to Tracklaagbe app.